johmedr/GraphN/README.md

 * [Hierarchical Graph Representation Learning with Differentiable Pooling, Ying, Z. et al. (2018)](https://arxiv.org/abs/1806.08804)
 * [Gated Graph Sequence Neural Networks, Li, Y. et al. (2015)](https://arxiv.org/abs/1511.05493)
 * [Variational Graph Auto-Encoders, Kipf, T. N., & Welling, M. (2016)](https://arxiv.org/abs/1611.07308)

+## Some interesting features to implement

+It would be awesome to work easily with directed labeled multi-graphs, as it's a nice representation for relational data.
+Being able to easily interwork with ontologies is also quite convenient.
+At an higher level, enabling routines to handle oneM2M's base ontology would simplify the development of deep learning applications in the IoT.